s-syed/blogdown_website/content/home/projects.md

   # For Showcase view, flip alternate rows?
   flip_alt_rows: false
 ---
-Here are some recent examples of large-scale projects that used NRPT as the backbone of their inference engine.
+Here are some recent examples of large-scale projects that used non-reversible parallel tempering (NRPT) as the backbone of their inference engine.
 Please reach out if you would like to use NRPT for your projects and have any questions.
+If you want to play around with NRPT check out our Julia package {{< staticref "https://github.com/Julia-Tempering/Pigeons.jl" "newtab" >}} Pigeons.jl{{< /staticref >}}.